 - Coat an 8 by 11 inches baking dish with cooking spray.

 - In a bowl, whisk egg whites and water.

 - In another bowl, combine parmesan, breadcrumbs, salt, and pepper.

 - Dip the eggplant slices into the egg mixture and then coat with the breadcrumb.
 Shake off the extra.

-- Now, combine tomato puree and slivered basil and spread half of this sauce in the bottom of the cooking spray coated baking dish.
+- Combine tomato puree and slivered basil and spread half of this sauce at the bottom of the cooking spray-coated baking dish.

 - Place the eggplant slice and then top it with the remaining tomato puree.

 These are super quick and delicious.
 So, why not cook at home?

 The Mediterranean diet is certainly the best diet to follow if you want to improve your health and lead a disease-free life.
 This diet is not a fad diet, and you have the freedom to eat anything – as long as it is nutritious and unprocessed.
 So, consult your dietitian today and try the Mediterranean diet to see yourself transform.
 Take care!